-Braford is a rather ambiguous term, as it can refer to either crossbred or purebred cattle with both taurine and zebu influence.
-The crossbreed, which shall be called the F1 Braford throughout this post (F1 represents the first generation of a cross), are the result of a Brahman/Hereford mating.
+Braford is a rather ambiguous term, as it can refer to either crossbred or purebred composite cattle with both taurine and zebu influence.
+The crossbred cattle, which shall be called the F1 Brafords throughout this post (F1 represents the first generation of a cross), are the result of a Brahman x Hereford mating.
 The pure breed also has a similar origin.
 In that case, however, most of the crossbreeding occurred in the mid-1900s.

 Cattlemen in hot, humid areas have always struggled with finding the perfect genetics for their challenging environment.
 The Brahman offered the heat and parasite tolerance they needed, but did not have the stellar beef qualities of the British breeds.
-Accordingly, experiments with Brahman/Hereford matings began as early as the 1920s.
-The resulting F1 Brafords were promising, but a new dilemma arose: how could breeders keep the quality consistent?
+Accordingly, experiments with Brahman x Hereford matings began as early as the 1920s.
+The resulting F1 Brafords were promising, but a new dilemma arose: How could breeders keep the quality consistent?
 In an effort to maintain hybrid vigor, the offspring could be crossed back to one of the parent breeds, but then what?
 Cross the resulting calves back to the other breed?
 That was a process that could quickly become complicated, and the results would never be terribly consistent.